The role of the immune system to protect against disease or other potentially damaging foreign bodies

 10. Hashimoto’s thyroiditis

-This disease slows the thyroid hormone production.
+This disease slows thyroid hormone production.
 And symptoms of the disease include weight gain, sensitivity to cold, fatigue, hair loss, and swelling of the thyroid

 11. Myasthenia gravis